Svetasv logo

 Isaiah 44 24 “This is what the Lord says— your Redeemer, who formed you in the womb:

-I am the Lord, the Maker of all things, who stretches out the heavens, who spreads out the earth by myself, 25 who foils the signs of false prophets and makes fools of diviners, who overthrows the learning of the wise and turns it into nonsense, 26 who carries out the words of his servants and fulfills the predictions of his messengers,
+I am the Lord, the Maker of all things, who stretches out the heavens, who spreads out the earth by myself, 25 who foils the signs of false prophets and makes fools of diviners, who overthrows the learning of the wise and turns it into nonsense, 26 who carries out the words of his servants and fulfills the predictions of his messengers.

-4b I [a] bestow on you a title of honor, though you do not acknowledge me.
-5 I am the Lord, and there is no other; apart from me there is no God.
-I will strengthen you, though you have not acknowledged me, 6 so that from the rising of the sun to the place of its setting people may know there is none besides me.
+4b Though you do not acknowledge me, [e] 5 I am the Lord, and there is no other; apart from me there is no God.
+I will strengthen you, though you have not acknowledged me.
+6 I do this so [f] that from the rising of the sun to the place of its setting people may know there is none besides me.
 I am the Lord, and there is no other.
 7 I form the light and create darkness, I bring prosperity and create disaster; I, the Lord, do all these things.

 8 “You heavens above, rain down my righteousness; let the clouds shower it down.
-Let the earth open wide, let salvation spring up, let righteousness flourish with it; I, the Lord, have created it.
+Let the earth open wide, let salvation spring up, let righteousness flourish with it.
+I [g], the Lord, have created it.

 9 “Woe to those who quarrel with their Maker, those who are nothing but potsherds among the potsherds on the ground.
 Does the clay say to the potter, ‘What are you making?’
 Does your work say, ‘The potter has no hands’?
 10 Woe to the one who says to a father, ‘What have you begotten?’ or to a mother, ‘What have you brought to birth?’

-13 I will raise him up [c] in my righteousness: I will make all his ways straight.
+12 It is I who made the earth and created mankind on it.
+My own hands stretched out the heavens; I marshaled their starry hosts.
+13 I will raise him up [i] in my righteousness: I will make all his ways straight.
 He will rebuild my city and set my exiles free, but not for a price or reward, says the Lord Almighty.”

 14 This is what the Lord says: